Giving Tuesday Toolkit – Everything You Need To Succeed

 Social media

-While a lot of activity happens on social channels around Giving Tuesday, it is important to remember a crucial factor.
-Facebook, Twitter, and Instagram have wide reach, but are not personal enough to win major donations.
+While there is a lot of activity on social media around Giving Tuesday, it is important to remember a crucial factor.
+Facebook, Twitter, and Instagram have wide reach but are not personal enough to win major donations.

-They are excellent for encouraging a large number of people to make small contributions.
-But the true power for social media marketing for this Giving Tuesday lies elsewhere.
+They are excellent for encouraging a large number of people to make small contributions, but the true power of social media marketing for this Giving Tuesday lies elsewhere.

 Use it for:

-1. Creating buzz around your organization’s efforts towards Giving Tuesday.
+1. Creating a buzz around your organization’s efforts towards Giving Tuesday.

 2. Building momentum for your peer-to-peer fundraising efforts.